steve-lorimer/skebanga.github.io/_posts/2016-12-6-embedded-python.md

 # Step 2: Create a python wrapper for our virtual StrategyInstance

-Use `boost::python::wrapper` to call through to the python class's implementation
+Use **`boost::python::wrapper`** to allow a python class to subclass StrategyInstance

+The virtual overrides look up the python class's implementation and call those

 ```cpp
 class PyStrategyInstance final